SkywardApps/popcorn/docs/dotnet/DotNetTutorialExpandFrom.md

 The power of Popcorn comes in its ability to expand objects dynamically based on the specified object's properties.

-There are currently 3 ways that a developer can declare an object to be "Mapped" so as to have it able to be expanded by Popcorn.
+There are currently 3 ways that an object can be "Mapped" so it will be expanded by Popcorn. by Popcorn.
  1. [Blind expansion](DotNetTutorialBlindExpansion.md) - The most limiting option, but the quickest to configure
  2. [Mapping on the Popcorn configuration](DotNetQuickStart.md) - The most permissive and customizable option, but the slowest to configure
- 3. ExpandFrom declaration on a projection - Arguably the best combination of quick setup with sturdy type declarations
+ 3. ExpandFrom declaration on a projection - Arguably the best combination of quick setup with type sturdiness

- Let's get right to explaining the ExpandFrom attribute

  ## Overview

- The ExpandFrom attribute is declared on an object's projection to tell Popcorn specifically where to look when attempting to expand an object.
+ The ExpandFrom attribute is declared on an object's projection to tell Popcorn specifically where to look when attempting to expand the passed base object.
  The ExpandFrom object takes two properties:
   1. The type of the class to expand from
   2. Properties to include by default